 We encourage you to be proactive in protecting your assets before anything happens.
 We also encourage you to carry higher insurance limits and to acquire an umbrella policy.

-If you have already been involved in a traffic accident and you are concerned that you may be sued, or you have already been sued, contact us immediately and we’ll explore your asset protection options together.
+If you have already been involved in a traffic or other accident and you are concerned that you may be sued, or you have already been sued, contact us immediately and we’ll explore your asset protection options together.

 There is nothing as daunting as the wrath of a government agency.
 Government agencies operate with unlimited budgets, are stuffed with zealous bureaucrats and usually presume guilt of the person or entity being investigated.
 We have represented many clients who were investigated, audited, or sued by the Federal Trade Commission, the Food and Drug Administration, the Securities and Exchange Commission, Customs and Border Protection, the Internal Revenue Service, and countless state agencies.
 We have even represented clients facing inquiries and investigations by the various committees of the U.S. Senate and Congress.